HOW'S THE PROGRAM STRUCTURED?

 - To obtain the money required to pay the equipment vendors and the costs associated with the financing, the Lessor will assign all its rights under the Master Lease, including any interest it obtains under the Master Lease and its right to receive the lease payments payable by DFA, to a trustee (the “Trustee”).
-The Trustee, competitively selected by DFA, is currently Deutsche Bank National Trust Company located in Olive Branch, Mississippi.
+The Trustee, competitively selected by DFA, is currently U.S. Bank National Association located in Olive Branch, Mississippi.

 - The Trustee facilitates the sale of a series of COPs to investors in the public markets.

 - On closing date, Trustee delivers the COPs to the investors.
 The investors wire funds to the Trustee.
-The Trustee pays the costs of issuance, establishes a reserve fund and deposits the equipment costs into an Acquisition Fund.
+The Trustee pays the costs of issuance, establishes a reserve fund, if a reserve fund is needed and deposits the equipment costs into an Acquisition Fund.

 - Three options for paying equipment vendors

 1. If a State Agency can coordinate acceptance of equipment with the actual closing date of a series, a State Agency may direct the Trustee to pay directly one or more vendors for equipment that the State Agency has already accepted.